 Troubleshooting

-So I duct-taped wooded dowels to the perches and covered the glary aluminum with more tape.
+So I duct-taped wooded dowels to the perches and covered the shiny aluminum with more tape.
 Within 15 minutes of rehanging, the modified feeder was patronized!
 It’s now so active it’s the first feeder to need refilling.
 Luckily, this pretty but poorly designed feeder was easy to remedy.
 Next time, I won’t be so hasty to buy without checking it out more thoroughly first.

 If you’ve got a feeder with very few customers, think hard about why.
 It could be as simple as too bright a color.
 Or the seed could be caked inside, and spoiled.
 That’s often the case after a bad storm.